elastic/elasticsearch/CONTRIBUTING.md

 these messages to construct a high-level timeline of events leading up to an incident.

-This level is enabled by default so its target audience is the general population of users and administrators.
+`INFO`-level logging is enabled by default so its target audience is the general population of users and administrators.
 You should use user-facing terminology and ensure that messages at this level are self-contained.
 In general you shouldn't log unusual events, particularly exceptions with stack traces, at `INFO` level.
 If the event is relatively benign then use `DEBUG`, whereas if the user should be notified then use `WARN`.

+Bear in mind that users will be reading the logs when they're trying to determine why their node is not behaving the way they expect.
+If a log message sounds like an error then some users will interpret it as one, even if it is logged at `INFO` level.
+Where possible, `INFO` messages should prefer factual over judgemental language, for instance saying `Did not find ...` rather than `Failed to find ...`.

 ##### `WARN`